“A good therapist is someone who joins you in your deepest darkness with a flashlight to help you find your way out”.

 - Behavioural Activation / Activity Scheduling

 - Narrative Expressive Writing

 - Reliving and Memory Rescripting / Updating

 - Visualisation / Guided Imagery / Relaxation

 - Mindfulness / Detached Mindfulness

 - Acceptance and Commitment Techniques

 I have worked in the NHS since 2014 and in private practice since 2018 delivering evidenced-based interventions to individuals presenting with Depressive and Anxiety disorders.
+I am currently a senior clinician specialising in Neuropsychiatry.
 Prior to this, my experience revolves heavily around Neuro-Cognitive Rehabilitation within the Royal London Hospital.
 I have also worked in the community helping clients with severe and enduring mental health difficulties to integrate back into the community and live a well and meaningful life.